Home Delivery of Library Material

 Library staff visits licensed preschools and daycare centers in the Shaker Heights City School District each month to present programs for young children and to deliver a deposit collection of children’s books.
 Overdue fines are not charged, but standard charges for lost and damaged materials do apply.

-School Visits and Off-Site Programs
+Group Visits and Off-Site Programs

 Under the direction of the Circulation Services Manager, the library will issue an institutional library card in the organization’s name.
 The director of the organization requesting an institutional card must submit a signed request on letterhead specifying the staff member(s) with borrowing privileges.
 The institution assumes the same responsibilities as an individual cardholder regarding fines or bills for overdue or lost items.